public health insurance

-Supplementary dental insurance is the most taken supplementary health insurance in Germany.
+Supplementary dental insurance is the most popular supplementary health insurance in Germany.
 More than 20 million people have one already.

 Supplementary hospital insurance

-Private treatment in hospital some see more as a nice-to-have private add-on.
+Private treatment in hospital is seen by some as a nice-to-have private add-on.
 Clearly, if you need to be treated in a hospital, you will always be admitted and treated well.
-With the private add-on you will enjoy the privilege to be treated by the head of department (Chefarzt) who is the most and longest qualified expert in the hospital.
+With the private add-on you will enjoy the privilege of being treated by the head of department (Chefarzt), who is the most and longest qualified expert in the hospital.

-Plus: you’ll have the right to enjoy a single-bed-room instead of been stationed with other peoples in the same room.
-Not only is it probably the really worst point in time to make “new friends” who may have very different sleeping patterns or views on daily routine and respect of others privacy.
-Especially when you are self-employed you might need to do some work with phone or laptop while in the hospital which you can only do well in a single-bed-room.
+Plus, you’ll have the right to enjoy a single bedroom instead of been stationed with other patients in the same room.
+Not only is it probably the worst point in time to make “new friends”, but they may have very different sleeping patterns or views on daily routine and respect of others´ privacy.
+Especially when you are self-employed, you might need to do some work on the phone or laptop while in the hospital, which you can only do well in a single bedroom.

 Daily sickness benefits

 Public insurances offer some limited income protection during sickness.
-Limited with regards to the max. income amounts covered and the duration.
-If you have a good income, you might want to check or have it checked if the income protection offered by the public health insurance is sufficient for you or leaves a serious gap in your monthly income.
+It is limited with regards to the max. income amounts covered and the duration.
+If you have a good income, you might want to check if the income protection offered by the public health insurance is sufficient for you or leaves a serious gap in your monthly income.

 Supplementary nursing care

-The state coverage for long-term nursing care is effectively only covering around 50% of the actual costs, especially when you require 24-7 nursing care.
-It is a matter of protecting your family from having to pay for this why you should set up extra coverage here.
-Because your children are liable to pay for this if your own income, assets are exhausted for what the nursing care insurance does not cover.
+The state coverage for long-term nursing care effectively only covers around 50% of the actual costs, especially when you require 24/7 nursing care.
+To protect your family from having to pay for the rest, you should set up extra coverage, especially if your income and assets won´t be sufficient to pay for nursing care.

 Disadvantage: long waiting times at doctors and rejected treatments

 In principle, citizens and doctors are still satisfied with healthcare in Germany: 77 percent of citizens and 89 percent of doctors rate it as "good" or "very good".
-But there are also numerous points of criticism about the declining services in important areas, the sometimes still very long waiting times for treatments compared to the faster care of private patients, and the sometimes very non-transparent decisions to reject treatments requested and recommended by doctors.
+But there are also numerous points of criticism about the declining services in important areas, the sometimes still very long waiting times for treatments compared to the faster care of private patients, and the sometimes very non-transparent rejections of treatments requested and recommended by doctors.

 Is it acceptable in a system based on solidarity for insurers to orient their voluntary benefits primarily to the needs of young, high-earning customers and almost not at all to the needs of the elderly and socially disadvantaged?
 And shouldn't the insured be better informed about the differences in quality between the insurers?

 In the case of people over 18, there is a "fundamental exclusion of benefits" for visual aids that cannot be circumvented by voluntary statutory benefits, only with private add-on insurances.
 Only patients with a maximum visual performance of 30 percent in both eyes receive a subsidy.
-And, as mentioned above, with dental prosthesis treatments the public health insurance providers may not show themselves more generously than legally prescribed.
+And, as mentioned above, with dental prosthesis treatments, the public health insurance providers may not be more generous than legally prescribed.

-Therefore it can make sense when you look at quality of coverage foremost to compare what you can achieve from a combination of public health insurance plus private add-ons on one side and from fully comprehensive private health insurance on the other side in comparison.
+Therefore, it can make sense when you look at quality of coverage foremost to compare what you can achieve from a combination of public health insurance plus private add-ons, on the one hand, and from fully comprehensive private health insurance, on the other.

-Long waiting times when seek treatment from specialists
+Long waiting times when seeking treatment from specialists

 Take long waiting times, for example: More than six out of ten Germans (62 percent) now say they have to wait too long for a doctor's appointment.
 That's more and more.
 In 2012, just over one in two complained about this (52 percent); in the 2016 survey, it was already 55 percent.
 This is a trend that gives pause for thought.
 As expected, those with statutory health insurance are disproportionately affected, with 65 percent agreeing.